Copycat Chipotle Steak

 • Add steak and marinade to a resealable plastic bag or lidded container and shake around until the steak is coated.
 Refrigerate for at least 30 minutes or up to 12 hours.

 • Heat oil in a cast iron skillet to medium-high heat.
 Depending on the size of your skillet, you may have to cook in batches.
 Add the steak and cook until the internal temperature reaches 140℉, flipping once.
-Move the steak to a cutting board and cover with foil.
-Let rest for 10 minutes.

 • Chop steak into bite-size pieces.

-Chopped steak on a cutting board
+Sliced Chipotle steak on a cutting board.

 • Serve in bowls, tacos, salads, or burritos!